 COVID-19 is now an inherent risk in all aspects of life, including travel.
 Getting back to the activities that are important to us, even just going to the grocery store, entails mitigating that risk.
 Fortunately, there are clear and tested actions we can take to enhance our own and others' safety.

 Maintaining high levels of health, sanitation, and following the carefully developed protocols on our adventures is of the utmost importance and will require everyone’s participation.

 Behind the scenes, our approach is focused on six priorities: Screen, Prevent, Train, Monitor, Adjust and Support.
 Much of our work in these areas will be invisible to you, as it happens long before you arrive at your destination.
-We are screening and training our staff, monitoring developing science and regulations, adjusting our itineraries to avoid crowds and peak times, reducing group sizes and increasing space in our vehicles, and supporting hotels, restaurants and our other suppliers to achieve the highest health standards in the industry.
+We are screening and training our staff, monitoring developing science and regulations, adjusting our itineraries to avoid crowds and peak times, and supporting hotels, restaurants and our other suppliers to achieve the highest health standards in the industry.

 • Face coverings

 Read more below about our specific protocols in each of these areas.